frederikb96/obsidian-codeopen/README.md

-# Obsidian CodeOpen Open Integration with Visual Studio Code
+# Obsidian CodeOpen Integration for Visual Studio Code

 This repository automates the addition of a new application via a `.desktop` file and registers the `.codeopen` extension.
 This allows you to quickly create and open a folder in Visual Studio Code based on a `.codeopen` file.
 It's particularly useful for seamlessly integrating this functionality with tools like Obsidian for note-taking and project management.
-The `.codeopen` file is used as a very lightweight and sustainable way to let Obsidian reliably create and open folders in Visual Studio Code.
+The `.codeopen` file is used as a very lightweight and sustainable way to let Obsidian reliably create and open folders in Visual Studio Code. **Linux only**

 ## Usage